pulumi/terraform-provider-azurerm/website/docs/r/logic_app_trigger_recurrence.html.markdown

 terraform import azurerm_logic_app_trigger_recurrence.daily /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/mygroup1/providers/Microsoft.Logic/workflows/workflow1/triggers/daily
 ```

--> **NOTE:** This ID is unique to Terraform and doesn't directly match to any other resource.
+-> **NOTE:** This ID is unique to this provider and doesn't directly match to any other resource.
 To compose this ID, you can take the ID Logic App Workflow and append `/triggers/{name of the trigger}`.